fewwwww/hellcat.co/README.md

 }
 ```

--useLoader: load assets asnycly, so we need suspense
+- useLoader: load assets asnycly, so we need suspense
 ```
 const Box = () => {